 In 2015, the Caminito del Rey was renovated and reopened for the public as a tourist destination.
 It’s very safe to walk now, at worst you will suffer from vertigo.
 Before getting to the starting part of the boardwalks, there is a beautiful wooded hike that takes you next to the river.
 On the Caminito del Rey you will go through two canyons that have wooden walkways clinging to the side of the rock face.
 In addition to these spectacular walkways, the walk also gives great views of the landscape of the area.
 In some places, you can see fossils in the cliffside.
 They’ve also left up the remains of the old walkway so you can see how truly death-defying that walk would have been.

 Located in southern Spain, a visit to the Caminito del Rey is easy to do as a day trip from Malaga, Ronda, or Antequera.
 You are required to purchase a ticket to enter and spaces fill up quickly so it is best to plan this in advance.

 Recommended by Maya & Sari of Chasing Lenscapes

-One of our favorite cities in Spain must be Cordoba!
+One of our favorite cities and places to visit in Spain must be Cordoba!